 CALL TO THE BAR: Manitoba, 1989

-ACHIEVEMENTS: Named in the 2013 Best Lawyers in Canada in the area of real estate law.
+ACHIEVEMENTS: Named in the 2013 and 2014 Best Lawyers in Canada in the area of real estate law.

 LEGAL TEACHINGS: Albina has acted as a seminar leader in the Real Property Section of The Manitoba Bar Admission course sponsored by The Manitoba Law Society where she also participates as a lecturer in The Manitoba Law Society’s continuing Legal Education Program.